eco619/ai-document-library/docs/technical-library/README.md

 ## Platform Roadmap

-Documents the strategic engineering direction of the AI Document Library.
+Documents the strategic engineering direction of the Continuous Intelligence Platform.

 Rather than functioning as a feature list, the roadmap captures the long-term architectural vision and planned evolution of the platform.